uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/chatterbots-and-the-turing-test.md

 Does she sound as intelligent as a human, or can you trick her into saying things that make no sense?
 Try using the same tricks you used to fool Eliza and see if they fool Alice as well (look back at the list of bullet points in the Eliza section just above).

-Like Eliza, Alice also uses hard coded rules to know what to say, although she has a lot more of these rules and a more sophisticated algorithm for choosing which rules should be used to determine what to say.
+Like Eliza, Alice also uses predetermined rules to know what to say, although she has a lot more of these rules and a more sophisticated algorithm for choosing which rules should be used to determine what to say.
 If you want to know more, just ask Alice how she works, and she’ll tell you!

 Some possible rules that Alice might have are: